Samia Henni

-Samia Henni is a writer, historian, educator, and curator.
-She teaches history of architecture and urban development at Cornell University.
-Her work focuses on the intersection of the built and destroyed environments with colonial practices and military operations from the early 19th century up to the present days.
+Samia Henni is an architect, a historian, and an exhibition maker of the built, destroyed, and imagined environments.
+Currently, she teaches history and theory of architecture at McGill University's Peter Guo-hua Fu School of Architecture.
+Her teaching focuses on the intersection of the built and destroyed environments with colonial practices and military operations from the early 19th century up to the present days.

-Life
+Career

 Samia Henni studied at the École polytechnique d'architecture et d'urbanisme in Algiers; Accademia di Architettura di Mendrisio, Università della Svizzera Italiana; The Berlage Institute in Rotterdam; and at Goldsmiths, University of London and has received her Ph.D. from ETH Zurich.
-Before joining Cornell, she has taught in various universities such as Princeton University, ETH Zurich, the University of Zurich, and the University of Applied Sciences in Geneva.
+Before joining McGill University, she has taught in various universities such as Cornell University, Princeton University, ETH Zurich, the University of Zurich, and the University of Applied Sciences in Geneva.

-She was the inaugural Albert Hirschman Chair (2021-22) for Identity Passions Between Europe and the Mediterranean at the Institute for Advanced Study (IMéRA) in Marseille; a Visiting Professor (Fall 2021) at the Institute of Art History at the University of Zurich; and a Geddes Visiting Fellow (Spring 2021) at the School of Architecture and Landscape Architecture (ESALA), Edinburgh College of Art, the University of Edinburgh.
+She was the inaugural Albert Hirschman Chair (2021–22) for Identity Passions Between Europe and the Mediterranean at the Institute for Advanced Study (IMéRA) in Marseille; a Visiting Professor (Fall 2021) at the Institute of Art History at the University of Zurich; and a Geddes Visiting Fellow (Spring 2021) at the School of Architecture and Landscape Architecture (ESALA), Edinburgh College of Art, the University of Edinburgh.

-Henni is the author of the multi-award-winning Architecture of Counterrevolution: The French Army in Northern Algeria (EN, gta Verlag, 2017; FR, Edition B42, 2019), in which she examined French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule, especially during the Algerian Revolution (1954-1962).
-She is the editor of War Zones: gta papers 2 (gta Verlag 2018) and Deserts Are Not Empty (Columbia Books on Architecture and the City, 2022).
+Henni is the author of the multi-award-winning Architecture of Counterrevolution: The French Army in Northern Algeria (EN, gta Verlag, 2017, 2024; FR, Edition B42, 2019), in which she examined French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule, especially during the Algerian Revolution (1954–1962).
+She is the editor of War Zones: gta papers 2 (gta Verlag 2018) and Deserts Are Not Empty (Columbia Books on Architecture and the city, 2022, 2025).

-She has curated various exhibitions, including Discreet Violence: Architecture and the French War in Algeria at the gta Institute, ETH Zurich; The New Institute in Rotterdam; Archive Kabinett in Berlin; the Graduate School of Architecture, University of Johannesburg, La Colonie in Paris, VI PER Gallery in Prague, AAP Exhibitions at Cornell University, the Twelve Gates Arts in Philadelphia, and the University of Virginia in Charlottesville.
+She has created various exhibitions, including Psychocolonial Spaces (2025–) at Ar/Ge Kunst in Bolzano; Performing Colonial Toxicity (2023–) at Framer Framed in Amsterdam, gta Exhibitions at ETH Zurich, The Mosaic Rooms in London, DOC! in Paris, Kunstraum Bethanian in Berlin, Brown University, Carlton University, and the Centre de design de l'Université du Quebec à Montreal; Discreet Violence: Architecture and the French War in Algeria (2017–2022) at the gta Institute, ETH Zurich; The New Institute in Rotterdam; Archive Kabinett in Berlin; the Graduate School of Architecture, University of Johannesburg, La Colonie in Paris, VI PER Gallery in Prague, AAP Exhibitions at Cornell University, the Twelve Gates Arts in Philadelphia, and the University of Virginia in Charlottesville.